 Working Through Partnerships

 We form long-term partnerships with those we serve.
-By developing close relationships with local organizations and community leaders, we build trust, mutual respect and cultural understanding.
+By developing close relationships with local eye care organizations and community leaders, we build trust, mutual respect and cultural understanding.
 We honor the ability of communities to define their own solutions to the challenges they face.